ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/tfm/tfm.md

 ```bash { cwd="trusted-firmware-m/cmake_build" }
 make install
 ```
-On a successful build, the TF-M test binaries are created in the `bin` directory.
-This includes binaries files for the `MCUBoot bootloader`, `TF-M secure firmware` and `TF-M non-secure` app.
+On a successful build, the TF-M test executables are created in the `bin` directory.
+This includes binary files for the `MCUBoot bootloader`, `TF-M secure firmware` and `TF-M non-secure` app.
 Signed variants of both the TF-M secure and non-secure images are created along with a combined signed image of both the secure and non-secure image.

 ## Run the TF-M tests on the Corstone-300 FVP